-Public Safety Technology within the Office of Information Technology (OIT) provides strategic planning, system development, and support for the Public Safety Systems and the Department of Public Safety at Brown University.
-OIT Public Safety Technology provides oversight and coordination for Public Safety Systems and Projects including major Public Safety initiatives as it relates to Public Safety Technology.
+Public Safety Technology within Computing and Information Services provides strategic planning, system development, and support for the Public Safety Systems and the Department of Public Safety at Brown University.
+CIS Public Safety Technology provides oversight and coordination for Public Safety Systems and Projects including major Public Safety initiatives as it relates to Public Safety Technology.
 The team plays a critical role in administering and physically supporting all Public Safety Technology.
 The functional areas of this team include but are not limited to: